- An epic coast to coast adventure – riding all the way from the Atlantic to the Med under your own steam

 - Seeing Barcelona stretched out in front of you, with the sea beyond

-You will be met by our Skedaddle Spain guides at Bilbao airport and taken to our first night’s accommodation on the southern edge of the city.
+You will be met on arrival into Bilbao airport and taken to your first night’s accommodation on the southern edge of the city.
 Transfer time will be approximately 20 minutes from the airport, giving us plenty of time to build and check our bikes for the adventure ahead.

 Tonight we will head out to a local restaurant for a welcome meal of tasty local cuisine and wines.

 After breakfast we head out to start this fantastic journey, taking us from the crashing Atlantic to the calm waters of the Mediterranean and the exciting capital of Catalonia, Barcelona.

 From the door of the hotel we’ll head straight into the lush green valleys of the Basque country on fine country lanes, passing flower filled pastures and wooded hillsides.
 Soon we’ll be pedalling into the foothills of the Urkiolako Natural Park, an area of vast beauty comprising several mountain ranges and the first of the week’s many climbs with a steady start up to 600m.